Now That We Found Love: Retrospective response

-In an 2021 retrospective review, Jesse Ducker from Albumism described "Now That We Found Love" as "a catchy and extremely successful pairing with producer Riley, featuring Aaron Hall’s powerful vocals on the chorus.
-The song takes some of its inspiration from the O'Jays' song of the same name, but has the most in common with reggae group Third World’s version of the track.
-Heavy D plays to his strengths here, celebrating the love he’s cultivated and finding new ways to explore its dynamics."
-In 2017, BuzzFeed ranked it number 59 in their list of "The 101 Greatest Dance Songs Of the '90s".
+In a 2021 retrospective review, Jesse Ducker from Albumism described "Now That We Found Love" as "a catchy and extremely successful pairing with producer Riley, featuring Aaron Hall's powerful vocals on the chorus.
+The song takes some of its inspiration from the O'Jays' song of the same name, but has the most in common with reggae group Third World's version of the track.
+Heavy D plays to his strengths here, celebrating the love he's cultivated and finding new ways to explore its dynamics."
+In 2017, BuzzFeed ranked it number 59 in their list of "The 101 Greatest Dance Songs of the '90s".
 Australian music channel Max included it in their list of "1000 Greatest Songs of All Time" in 2013.